jesuserro/obsigen/README.md

 [![GitHub release (latest SemVer)](https://img.shields.io/github/v/release/jesuserro/obsigen?style=for-the-badge&sort=semver)](https://github.com/jesuserro/obsigen/releases)
 [![GitHub issues](https://img.shields.io/github/issues/jesuserro/obsigen?style=for-the-badge)](https://github.com/jesuserro/obsigen/issues)

-View your notes in a year calendar through icons.
+Displaying your Obsidian notes in a year calendar view through icons.
+Use the yaml frontmatter to add the date and icon to your notes.
+The plugin will read the yaml and display the notes in the calendar view.
+The icon is defined on "tag" property.

 ## Folder Structure
 Following the DDD principles, the project is divided into three layers: core, adapters and shared.